As his father was World Rally Champion in 1990 and 1992 it is hardly surprising that Carlos Jr stepped into 4 wheel motorsport.

 Despite limited running in the RS17, he brought the car home 7th, scoring just two points less than Jolyon Palmer had managed in the previous 15 outings.

-Assuming Renault can offer him a package with which to further prove himself, Carlos could set himself up nicely for 2019 when a number of contracts are up for grabs, not least the seat alongside his former teammate, Verstappen, at Red Bull.
+Assuming Renault could offer him a package with which to further prove himself, Carlos could set himself up nicely for 2019 when a number of contracts were up for grabs, not least the seat alongside his former teammate, Verstappen, at Red Bull.

 Though Carlos finished the season tenth overall, 19 points adrift of his teammate, 2018 wasn't too bad a season for the Spaniard, and, unlike his teammate, he kept it on the black stuff.